qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 Our block separation strategy follows a divide-and-conquer approach: First we sort instructions into new blocks according to the source processing.
-Each of these blocks are then split into blocks based on the destination processing unit.
+Each of these blocks are then sub-divided based on the destination processing unit.
 We illustrate this in the following diagram:

 ```text